 - If you do not hold a British passport/birth certificate, your entry Visa and/or biometric card which verifies that you have time to remain in the UK for the duration of the course is required

-If you have prior qualifications, you will be required to bring along certificates for these on the day as well.
+If you have prior qualifications, you will be required to upload all documents to your application.

 Once you have completed your entrance test and interview, you will be informed of the outcome within 48 hours.
-If you have not heard from us within this time or you would like further information or have any questions, you can contact the admissions team at firstname.lastname@example.org.
+If you have not heard from us within this time or you would like further information or have any questions, you can contact Birmingham Admissions (firstname.lastname@example.org).

 If your application was successful, you will be emailed with an offer of a place, along with the subsequent steps that you will need to follow to complete your admission process.
 If you are unsuccessful, you will receive an email informing you of the decision.

-There are three intakes per year for our courses at the Birmingham Learning Centre.
-Below are when interviews will be conducted:
+There are three intakes per year for our courses at the Birmingham Campus.
+Below are when interviews are conducted:

 |Intake||Interview Start Date||Interview End Date||Enrolment|

-There are three intakes per year for our courses at the Birmingham Learning Centre.
+There are three intakes per year for our courses at the Birmingham Campus.
 Below are the course intake dates: